Arkady23/http.net-https.net/README.md

 3.7.8 http.net / 1.7.8 https.net.
 December 2025.
 Bug with providing help and displaying the parameters string.
 Now you can use /? or -? or /help or -help or basically anything without spaces less than 10 characters.
 3.7.9 http.net / 1.7.9 https.net.
 December 2025.
 Bug in response header "404 Not Found".
 3.8.0 http.net / 1.8.0 https.net.
 January 2026.
 Adjusting the DOS-attack threshold.
 They haven't been around for a while.
+3.8.1 http.net / 1.8.1 https.net.
+January 2026.
+Added a fine-tuning parameter, qu1, which affects the blocking of DOS-attacks.
+Reducing this value to 3 completely blocks all attacks.
+Such attacks are very effective on an HTTPS-server, as while the HTTP-server skips the queue, the HTTPS-server spends time analyzing the encryption conditions.
+During this time, such attacks can consume the entire available queue and block server operation.